sheisc/COMP9024/Strings/BoyerMooreBadChar/README.md

         i += shiftVal;
     } else {
         /*
-            The last occurrance of the badChar b is NOT ot on the left side of pattern[j] in the pattern.
+            The last occurrence of the badChar b is NOT ot on the left side of pattern[j] in the pattern.

                                 j